 Now we’re getting into the fun stuff.
 It’s time to market and promote your community.
 You’ve done the research.
 You’ve found the purpose for your community.
 You’ve found a home for your community.
 Now all you need is the people.
 Time to build a community online.

 Start local.
-Get your friends and family on board.
+Get your immediate circle on board (hi, mum).
 Then, get them to invite their friends and family to join your community.
 Post about your community on social media.
 Create an event and invite everyone you know to it.
 Just spread the word!

 You can also join other discussion boards to post about your upcoming community.
 But be careful.
 Some discussion boards like Reddit have strict rules about self-promotion, so be sure to check those out to avoid getting a ban.